 Captions are one of the most underutilized features on the Airbnb listing.
 It’s the perfect opportunity to introduce your personality and share the stories behind your Airbnb.
 With your photos in their final order, take the time to caption each photo (not just the first few).
 Use this space to narrate, to explain what guests are seeing on the screen, and to highlight what you personally love the most about this space you’ve created.

 Captions are one of the most underutilized features on the Airbnb listing.
 It’s the perfect opportunity to introduce your personality and share the stories behind your Airbnb.

 And finally, don’t forget that your Airbnb will (and should!) evolve overtime.
 As you update, upgrade, and continue to sink money and love into your place, document and advertise that progress in your Airbnb photos.
 If you’ve got reviews like “the photos don’t do this place justice!” you’re leaving good bookings (and money) on the table.

 THE FINISHED PRODUCT

 When you’re all said and done, you’ll have something that feels a little like this.
 Below you’ll also find some of the workhorse tools behind bnbNomad.
-And if these photos have convinced you that you need a little front porch vacation in the south, book this Airbnb now!
+And if these photos have convinced you that you need a little front porch vacation in the south, read more about Alabama’s Black Belt region here.
 We can’t recommend it enough.

 Thank you so much for reading about our Airbnb photography routine!
 If you’re an Airbnb host and this post has helped you up your Airbnb photos game, we would love to see your before and after series!
 Just send us a few your before and after pictures and we might just include them in an upcoming post here on bnbNomad.
 Until next time, happy hosting everybody!